piotr-machura/website/src/articles/novel-concepts-in-your-story/index.md

 done**.
 I am personally in favor the second option - it creates an unbreakable bond between the objective the story is moving towards and characters' motives and arcs.

-Whatever you don, don't be "His darkest materials".
+Whatever you do, don't be "His darkest materials".
 Because it does neither.